ronewalukoto/webdevpoelukoto/README.md

 - Week 3	2	Prepare Proposal	Completed
 - Week 4	3	Plan the Structure and Layout of the website	Completed
 - Week 5	4	Build the website through HTML	Completed
-- Week 6	5	Apply CSS	Pending
+- Week 6	5	Apply CSS	Completed
-- Week 7	6	Debagging	Pending
+- Week 7	6	Debagging	Completed
 - Week 8	7	Utilization of JavaScript	Pending
 - Week 9	8	Testing And Debegging	Pending

 #POE Details:
 • Part 1:
 - In this part of the project, Preparations for the websites was made.

 - Such as studying the original website of the organisation (TCC IT Group)

 - Appearance of the website were planned.

 - Key features and how the website will function were also planned

 - Timeline and Milestones were made to keep track of time and compeleted tasks

+• Part 2:
+- To provide a consistent look across all pages, CSS was applied using an external stylesheet.

+- Visual styles, font families, and colour schemes were selected to complement TCC IT Group's branding.

+- CSS Flexbox and Grid were used to construct layout structures that efficiently arranged page components.

+- Media queries were used in conjunction with responsive design to maximise layout on desktop and mobile devices.

+- The navigation bar was designed to be mobile-friendly and adjust to various screen sizes.

+- To enhance readability and visual balance, adjustments were made to padding, spacing, and alignment.

+- To improve the user experience, transitions and hover effects were included for interactive areas.

-- Future plans will be submit through Part 2 and 3
+- Future plans will be submit through and 3

 • Changelog: